-Our assessment found that the Class P share class of the fund is priced competitively compared to the average cost of its peers.
-The Class I share class has a slightly higher charge which made it higher than the average cost of its peers.
+Our assessment found that the fund is priced competitively compared to the average cost of its peers.

-9.6 SARASIN RESPONSIBLE CORPORATE BOND - CONTINUED
+10.6 SARASIN RESPONSIBLE CORPORATE BOND - CONTINUED

 The fund has a pricing mechanism whereby economies of scale are passed to investors.
 This relates to the tiering of the operational charges applied so that a lower fee rate is applied as the fund gets larger.